 The agricultural holidays listed in our Spiral of the Year will guide you through the annual harvest process, signifying the kick off of a new course of action on the road to achieving your goals.
 You begin with the spark of an idea, come up with a solid plan, ask The Universe for input, begin your active process of manifestation, cultivate your goals, harvest your reward and then contemplate the lessons of the previous harvest year.

 On an outward level that can be seen, felt and known, you will have the specific outward “harvest” of real and tangible goals.
 Your “harvest” will take the form of long term changes you wish to manifest in your life.
 The more internalized benefit you will achieve is that you will begin to understand why your life unfolds the way it does.
 You will spend a specific part of your year in meditation and evaluation of the previous harvest cycle before you begin to plan your next year’s cycle.
-This allows for rest, for contemplation and for greater connection to God’s plan for you.
+This allows for rest, for contemplation and for greater connection to your Divine Destiny.
 As much as this system of sacred practice is a method for positive external change, it is also an effective catalyst to internal change.

 Because our ancestors honored the agricultural cycles of the year as sacred for so long, our instincts are innately attuned to those cycles.
 Although most of us are no longer literally farmers who harvest an actual crop each year, we can still use the same cycle to harvest positive and measurable results in our lives.